Coming of the Andals

 Rognar II Greyiron, King of the Iron Islands, was defeated by an alliance of Andals with Houses Drumm, Greyjoy, Hoare, and Orkwood.
 According to legend, Harras Hoare was chosen as king through the finger dance, but Archmaester Haereg states Harras became king by marrying the daughter of an Andal warlord.
 The Hoare dynasty were often denigrated by the ironborn, especially by the priests of the Drowned God, for marrying and allying with Andals, tolerating the Faith and promoting trade instead of reaving.
 The new religion never became popular in the Iron Islands and most families of Andal origin eventually converted to the native Drowned God.

-The Andals were a conquering people, but they were greatly outnumbered by the First Men.
+The Andals were a conquering people, but they were greatly outnumbered by the First Men of Westeros.
 In order to consolidate their control, the Andal warlords and kings often married the wives and daughters of the defeated First Men kings.
 Although most of the First Men eventually converted to the Faith of the Seven, godswoods with heart trees were retained in many castles to prevent religious wars.
 An exception to the spread of the Faith is the Iron Islands, where the native worship of the Drowned God was adopted by the invading Andals.

 The Andals introduced writing, as before that time the First Men only used runes for carving on stone.
 Everything since written about the Age of Heroes, the Dawn Age, and the Long Night originates from stories written down by septons.
 The Andals also introduced weapons of steel.
 Knighthood and chivalry spread through most of Westeros, especially in the Reach.